 A new storage facility for tank containers with dangerous materials goes into service.

 New automatic storage blocks and tandem container gantry crances commence operations.

-The slot-booking process for truck drivers is designed to avoid bottlenecks at the Port of Hamburg and to relieve traffic.
+Introduction of the slot-booking process for truck drivers which is designed to avoid bottlenecks at the Port of Hamburg and to relieve traffic.

 Expansion ot the container rail terminal at Burchardkai.
 Two tracks and two new rail cranes have been added.
 All now ten tracks are able to handle trains with a length of 740m.

 Five new container gantry cranes start operating at CTB.
 HHLA therefor provides an additional mega-ship berth able to handle container vessels with a capacity up to 24.000 TEU.